BlueSG: 2018 - 2020: Launch as blueSG

-Acquisition by Goldbell and TotalEnergies
+2021 - 2025: Acquisition by Goldbell and TotalEnergies, temporary suspension

 In February 2021, Goldbell Group, a Singaporean company, announced it had acquired BlueSG from Bolloré and the acquisition was finalised by October of the same year, after being in discussions since June 2020.
 According to Singapore's Accounting and Corporate Regulatory Authority, BlueSG has been in a deficit since its launch, with the company making a loss of S$9.3 million in 2019.
 After the acquisition was completed in October 2021, Goldbell would be investing around S$70 million in the company within the next 5 years to expand BlueSG's services and fleet, with plans to introduce different models of electric vehicles into its fleet and to set up a new research and development centre that will be developing new mobility technologies and algorithms and to expand the service regionally.

 On 28 July 2021, it was announced that the network of 1,500 BlueSG charging stations was sold to TotalEnergies, which would continue to operate and maintain the charging stations.

+On 4 August 2025, it was announced that BlueSG would pause its car-sharing service from 8 August as part of a major relaunch and the introduction of a new service in 2026, while also laying off a portion of its workforce.
+BlueSG was criticised for the sudden announcement with only four days' notice, which caught both customers and employees off guard.
+While the fleet was initially being transferred to Tribecar, another car sharing firm, to be part of its rental fleet, the Land Transport Authority, the regulator, blocked the transfer due to restrictions of the EV Sharing Scheme, which the Bolloré Bluecar inventory was registered under at.
+Instead, the Bolloré Bluecar inventory was scrapped while Opel Corsa-e cars were sold to used car dealerships.
+The EV charging network, while operated under TotalEnergies, was shut down on 30 September 2025, with majority of the charging points transferred to other EV charging operators.

+2026 - present: Relaunched as Flexar

+In April 2026, the company announced its return to the car sharing market, offering point-to-point rental services.
+It would charge customers rental fees, allowing them to return vehicles at specific locations while it managed the top-up of fuel or charging of batteries depending on the vehicle type.
+The fleet is a mix of electric and combustion engine cars.

+The service was officially launched on 4 May 2026, with 200 cars and 100 pick-up/drop-off points.